 To compensate for nutrients lost from watering, feed plants at least once a month with a complete liquid fertilizer containing micronutrients.
 Many gardeners feed as often as weekly in hot-summer areas where watering is a constant chore.
 Start feeding in early spring and stop in late summer or early fall to avoid encouraging late growth in frost-prone seasons.

 Granular fertilizers can also be used on container plants, but they need time to dissolve before nutrients become available to the roots.
 A slow-release fertilizer provides nutrients over time, from weeks to months, depending on the product.
 It can be useful in maintaining a steady supply, but you may need to supplement with liquid fertilizer during peak growth.

-As your plants grow, they'll sooner or later run out of root space -- even those well adapted to containers.
+As your indoor fruit plants grow, they'll sooner or later run out of root space—even those well adapted to containers.
 Without root space, the dense root ball becomes harder to water, causing stunted growth and delayed fruit production.
 Although it may seem drastic, pruning the roots isn't as hard as it sounds.

-Once the plants are indoors, they won't need as much water -- but don't allow them to dry out completely.
-They won't need much light, either, if you are trying to keep plants cool and dormant until spring.
-But if you are trying to ripen fruit, the more light the better.
+Once the fruit plants and fruit trees are indoors, they won't need as much water—but don't allow them to dry out completely.
+They won't need much light, either, if you are trying to keep them cool and dormant until spring.
+But if you are trying to ripen the indoor fruit plants, the more light the better.
 Consider supplemental illumination with artificial lights.
 Adjust the feeding according to how you want the plant to grow, but in general feed lightly if at all.

-The dry heat that circulates through most homes during the cold months severely shocks plants that have been outside all summer and may cause them to lose their leaves.
-Do everything possible to increase the humidity around the plants: place the containers on a tray of rocks partially submerged in water; group the plants away from heat vents.
+The dry heat that circulates through most homes during the cold months severely shocks fruit plants that have been outside all summer and may cause them to lose their leaves.
+Do everything possible to increase the humidity around the fruit plants: place the containers on a tray of rocks partially submerged in water; group the indoor fruit plants away from heat vents.